Puneet-Jain-18/3D-Packing/README.md

 It is to be noted that the products printed first correspond to the first(lowest) layer in the pallet The place where x and z are reseted to 0 is starting of the other layer.

-#version 2.0 uses guillotine algorithm to place packets in one layer
+#version 2.0 uses guillotine algorithm(Guillotine split placement) to place packets in one layer

 to run version 2.0run command
-  node version2.0>output.txt.
+  node version2.0 > output.txt.

+then output file would be generated.
-I am more confident that the output here is correct. implementable.
+I am more confident that the output here is correct and implementable.

 different pallet no are dispayed to denote starting of a new pallet.